 As we continue to navigate the current pandemic, patients are seeking alternative methods of healthcare in order to limit their exposure to COVID-19.
 One such method that Athletico has fully embraced is a service called Home Therapy.
-This allows patients to be safely treated in home by a skilled Physical or Occupation Therapist.
+This allows patients to be safely treated in home by a skilled Physical or Occupational Therapist.
 Read on to learn if this service is for you and how you can be successful.

 2020 will surely go down in history as a year that derailed our day-to-day lives.
 A year consisting of remote work and e-learning and the year that put a halt to many of our beloved sports and activities.
 Not only did families navigate new ways to adapt to all these sudden changes, so did businesses.